Kevinpratmama/How-to_tutorials_Mobile_app/README.md

-# howtotutorialsmobileapp
-Thank you for installing How-to tutorials on your phone!

-NOTE: This app is not from the play store, it's a .apk file.
+# What is How-to tutorials?
+How-to tutorials is a free, open-sorce mobile app that you can watch free tutorials in one place.

-CREATED WITH: thunkable
+MOBILE APP CREATED WITH: thunkable - www.thunkable.com

 # If you don't know how to download the app